-After setting up all the lightpaths with the above steps, we next consider further adding optical fiber amplifiers to decrease the traffic load on the over-burdened IP routers.
-This is necessary since the above steps does not ensure that the load on all IP routers are not beyond the processing capacity.
-By connecting lightpaths until the load on the IP router falls below the maximum amount of traffic accommodated at the IP router, we accommodate more traffic.
+After setting up all the lightpaths with the above steps, we next consider adding further optical fiber amplifiers to decrease the traffic load on over-burdened IP routers.
+This is necessary since the above steps does not ensure that the load on all IP routers are below the processing capacity.
+By connecting lightpaths until the load on the IP router falls below the maximum amount of traffic the IP router can process, we accommodate more traffic.
 To explain this, we introduce the following notations.

-- $N{high}$ : Set of nodes at which the traffic load on the IP router is beyond the maximum amount of traffic it can accommodate. - $N{available}$ : Set of nodes that have non-utilized wave-band(s) on the fibers to which the node is connected. - $N{heavy}$ : Node that has the heaviest traffic load among the set of nodes, chosen from $N{high} \cap N{available}$ .
+- $N{high}$ : Set of nodes at which the traffic load on the IP router is beyond the maximum amount of traffic it can process. - $N{available}$ : Set of nodes that have non-utilized wave-band(s) on the fibers to which the node is connected. - $N{heavy}$ : Node that has the heaviest traffic load among the set of nodes, chosen from $N{high} \cap N{available}$ .

-We perform the following steps after setting up the lightpaths enough to accommodate all the traffic demand according to the above steps in the MALDA.
+We perform the following steps after setting up the lightpaths enough to accommodate all the traffic demand according to the above steps in MALDA.